 - Document the compliance status of municipal wastewater treatment and MS4 NPDES permits within the AOC (management action 7.01). - For the eight impaired AOC beaches (Figure 4) as listed on the 2014 Wisconsin and Minnesota 303(d) lists), conduct microbial source tracking to identify whether pathogens are of human origin.
 Sand and sediment will be included in addition to water in beach testing, as they can harbor pathogenic populations (data to be used for management actions 7.02 and 7.03). - If pathogens are of a human origin, consider if conducting beach restoration will address human sources. - If pathogens are not of a human origin, the beach impairment will not be considered an AOC issue. - Track remediation progress of US Steel/Spirit Lake, Crawford Creek, and Munger Landing sites.
-When sufficient progress enables removal of the "No Swimming" or "Warning" signs at these sites, coordinate sign removal (management actions 7.04 through 7.06).
+When sufficient progress enables removal of the "No Swimming" or "Warning" restrictions at these sites, coordinate the removal of body contact restrictions (management actions 7.04 through 7.06) and, if they are still in place, signs.